Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 Applications seeking admission to the degree are required to meet the following entry criteria:

-- Bachelor degree from a recognised higher education institution or equivalent,
+- Bachelor degree from a recognised higher education institution,

 English Proficiency Requirements